dubcanada/l5-repository/README.md

 php artisan make:entity Post
 ```

-This will create the Controller, the Validator, the Model, the Repository, the Presenter and the Transformer classes.
+This will create the Controller, the Model, the Repository, the Presenter and the Transformer classes.
 It will also create a new service provider that will be used to bind the Eloquent Repository with its corresponding Repository Interface.
 To load it, just add this to your AppServiceProvider@register method: